-How To Get Media Coverage for Your Business, Blog, or Startup — Constantly (Secrets Behind My Frequent Media Coverage, Revealed)
+How To Get Constant Media Coverage for Your Business or Blog

 I often get asked, by bloggers and business owners, how I get so many media mentions.

 In the past few years of starting my business, I’ve been interviewed or quoted nearly 40 times in various media, from newspapers, to print magazines, to TV, to radio, to online media.
 (These do not include blog interviews.)